ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 </details>

-3. What is the major issue with stepwise selection?
+Q. What is the major issue with stepwise selection?

 <details><summary><b>Answer</b></summary>